Benedetta Carlini: Supernatural events

+Wedding incident

+On 20 May 1619, Carlini had a vision where Jesus instructed her to initiate a marriage between them both, with highly detailed instructions on the ceremony's item placement and rituals.
+She doubted this as an act of temptation by Satan, but was surprised to see it be approved by Ricordati.
+A servant was sent to borrow an altar cloth from several people outside the convent, with other religious institutions in the vicinity to contribute candles and other convents contributing pillows and flowers.

-Nuns had received so many gifts that they didn't know what to do with all of them.
-Word of what was happening spread and many people wanted to participate, but no one, not even Father Ricordati, was allowed by the provost to enter the convent during the preparation or the ceremony itself.
+Word of the event spread and many wanted to participate, but, no one, not even Father Ricordati, was allowed by the provost to enter the convent during the preparation or the ceremony itself; the community had amassed an overwhelming amount of gifts from fellow passing Catholics.

-On the morning of Holy Trinity (27 May 1619), Benedetta heard an inner voice telling her that she should dress the two novices as angels.
+On 27 May 1619, the morning of Holy Trinity, Carlini heard an inner voice telling her that she should dress the two novices as angels.
 She quickly wrote a note to Father Ricordati to obtain his permission.
-This done, she and the others went to Choir, where she picked up a basket of flowers, scattered its content throughout and then lit the candles, giving one to each.
-Benedetta instructed nuns to get on their knees and to do as she told.
+This done, she and the others went to Choir, where she picked up a basket of flowers, scattered its content throughout, and then lit the candles, giving one to each.
+Benedetta instructed nuns to get on their knees and to do as she instructed.
 Taking up the crucifix, she began to intone Veni Creator Spiritus as she led a procession out of the choir, onto the garden, and then back around the choir where all of them sang various hymns and the litanies to the Virgin.
-After scattering incense and bowing several times in the direction of the altar, Benedetta knelt and resumed singing by herself.
+After scattering incense and bowing several times in the direction of the altar, Carlini knelt and resumed singing by herself.
 Her voice was scarcely audible and her words could not be made out.
+After more visions of Jesus, Benedetta finally spoke audibly to the surprise of witnesses, in a more beautiful tone than her usual voice.
+Carlini returned to her own senses at the end of the ceremony and left as if nothing happened.
+Along the way, she stopped to chat with the wife of the Vicar who, in defiance of the provost's orders, had come to the convent to witness the wedding.